 Think about any fat person you know.
-In all honesty, can you say that you have never seen them not eating?
-Because, let me tell you, most of my close friends and family have definitely seen me doing other things — like working, walking, riding trains, showering, dancing, going to the theatre, watching TV, hugging my cat, reading, writing articles for TBINAA, and so forth.
+Most of my close friends and family have definitely seen me doing other things — like working, walking, riding trains, showering, dancing, going to the theatre, watching TV, hugging my cat, reading, writing articles for TBINAA, and so forth.
 I cannot be constantly eating with all this other stuff going on.
 It’s physically impossible.
 Indeed, if you think about it hard enough, you might realise that fat people do not eat nearly as often as you might think.

 Here’s the thing though: Our body chemistry, our food processing systems, our goddamn genes, are not the same, and it is utterly impossible to tell, just by looking at a person, how much junk food that person eats.
 It cannot be done, because human bodies are too varied for that.